atomist-skills/container-run-skill/docs/CONTRACT.md

 ## Requirements

 The container skill can use any Docker image that can be pulled from a public Docker registry.
-There are no requirements for what is in the container.
+There are no requirements for what needs to be installed in the container.

 ## Trigger Payloads